Bangor mobile app developer plans to hire 12 workers

 Mobile Price Card Inc., which makes an application so buyers can see prices and technical details on the screens of mobile devices at retailers, said Monday it has closed an $850,000 investment round and plans to more than double its workforce during the next six months.

-CEI Ventures Inc., Maine Venture Fund, Maine Angels, Bangor Angels and Beacon Angels invested in the Series A round, which is a combination of debt and promissory notes that the company expects to turn into equity next year, Chief Operating Officer Kevin Downs said.
+CEI Ventures Inc., Maine Venture Fund, Maine Angels and Bangor Angels invested in the Series A round, which is a combination of debt and promissory notes that the company expects to turn into equity next year, Chief Operating Officer Kevin Downs said.
 He said the company wanted to apply for the Maine Seed Capital Tax Credit, but since the funds were expended for the year, it decided to start with the debt offering.

 “We are excited to invest in developing innovation in Maine,” CEI Ventures Principal Chandler Jones said in a statement.
 “We expect the company to meet CEI’s mission by creating quality jobs with strong benefits while also providing a suitable return on our investment.”

-Note: Correction: An earlier version of this story incorrectly stated the Beacon Angels invested in the Series A round.